Posted by Roberta Grimes • November 01, 2025 • 2 Comments

 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.–That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed, –That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness….

-The preamble to the Declaration of Independence is followed by a long list of the colonists’ grievances against the British king, the most prominent of which in the first draft of the Declaration of Independence is this:
+This extraordinary preamble to the Declaration of Independence is followed by a long list of the colonists’ grievances against the British king, the most prominent of which in the first draft of the Declaration of Independence is this:

 He (the British King) has waged cruel war against human nature itself, violating it’s most sacred rights of life & liberty in the persons of a distant people who never offended him, captivating & carrying them into slavery in another hemisphere, or to incur miserable death in their transportation thither. this piratical warfare, the opprobrium of infidel powers, is the warfare of the CHRISTIAN king of Great Britain. determined to keep open a market where MEN should be bought & sold, he has prostituted his negative for suppressing every legislative attempt to prohibit or to restrain this execrable commerce: and that this assemblage of horrors might want no fact of distinguished die, he is now exciting those very people to rise in arms among us, and to purchase that liberty of which he has deprived them, & murdering the people upon whom he also obtruded them; thus paying off former crimes committed against the liberties of one people, with crimes which he urges them to commit against the lives of another.

 Thomas Jefferson smiled gently at me.
 He could see that I was embarrassed to be asking him such a personal question.
 Then he said in his beautiful soft, southern voice, “I could not have been intimate with Sally Hemings because she was my property so she could not have consented.”
+And I thanked him.
+What could I say?
+Above all, the man was a gentleman.

 O beautiful for patriot dream